ShaneWoods1986/Quotes-Prj/README.md

 ## Notes
 The aim is to demonstrate good structure using NgRx for everything, with lazy loaded routes, abstracted apis which can be reused differently with the same component.

+Two routes- http://localhost:4200/kanye, which delivers a Kanye West quote on clicking the button using only Ngrx.

+http://localhost:4200/random uses the same module with the UI and store, but injects a different api and Title.

+In order to test error handling, 30% of the time an error is thrown, opening a toast

+TODO:
+Route effects